 (1) Approval/ratif 2021 ication of the minutes of the anr nual stockholders' meeting held on May 18,

 □ FOR □ AGAINST □ ABSTAIN

 (2) Approval of th e Management Report

 □ FOR □ AGAINST □ ABSTAIN

-(3) annual report rs and Officers as contained in the attached nts of the Corporation for the year ended) of the Information Statement.
+(3) Ratification of the acts of the Board of Directors and Officers as contained annual report, the audited financial statements of the Corporation for December 31, 2021 and discussed in item 9 (2) of the Information Statem

 □ FOR ☐ AGAINST □ ABSTAIN

-(4) Ap ppointment of So GV & Co. as Independent Externa al Auditors
+(4) Ap ppointment of SC GV & Co. as Independent Externa al Auditors

 □ FOR □ AGAINST □ ABSTAIN

 (5) Approval of ar mendments of Corporation's By- Laws

-□ FOR ☐ AGAINST ☐ ABSTAIN
+☐ FOR ☐ AGAINST ☐ ABSTAIN

 (7) Election n of Directors.

-□ FOR a II nominees listed below, except those whose names are stricken out
+☐ FOR a Il nominees listed below, except those whose names are stricken out

 □ WITH HOLD authority to vote for all no ominees listed below.

-To strike out a name or with waline through the nominee's n hold authority to vote for any individual name in the list below).
+To strike out a name or with valine through the nominee's n hold authority to vote for any individual name in the list below).

 Regula r Directors: